smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 		* geo2topojson cannot parse >1G because Buffer.toString() fails, likewise for attempts to remove linefeeds; needs fixing using json stream;
 		This is to see if shpConvert is better writing to a file and then reading in the file; it probably is *not*.
 	* Add XML configuration using xml2js
+	* Check that minimum resolution shapefile has only 1 area
+	* Move shpConvert.html to Node express static server; make so does not need network, and use relative paths.
+Also needed for IE

 	Current TODO list aimed at Judy Qualters visit:

-	* Move shpConvert.html to Node express server; make so does not need network.
-Also needed for IE
 	* Add topoJSON support
 	* Zip file support.
 Convert zlib, zip file support to async
-	* Check that minimum resolution shapefile has only 1 area
     * Large file support (coa2011)

 	Maybe list:

 	* Simplify...
-	* Hover support for area name at highest resolution
 	* Replace traditional html with JQuery-UI
-	* Area_id and description support.
+	* Area_id and description support
 	* Hover support for area name at highest resolution
 	* Add area_id and id uniqueness tests to shapefile checks